 - Medical emergencies can generally not count as excuses for not submitting assignments, taking tests or posting essays/replies.
-This is because the assessments (whether they be discussion arena posts, online reading & concept challenges, or written assignments) are open for several days, sometimes weeks each and therefore you will have much leeway in deciding when to take an reading & concept challenge, or submit an assignment.
+This is because the assessments (whether they be discussion arena posts, online reading & concept challenges, or written assignments) are open for several days, sometimes weeks each and therefore you will have much leeway in deciding when to take a reading & concept challenge, or submit an assignment.
 The only exception would be a truly grave medical emergency/accident in which you are hospitalized for several days or weeks.
-In such case, obtain written documentation and send a scan to instructor.
+In such a case, obtain written documentation and send a scan to the instructor.

 - Textbooks and the purchase thereof are the student’s responsibility.
-Some article readings will be offered as download online.
+Some article readings will be offered as a download online.
 Any readings from the assigned textbooks will not be made available for download.

-- There is no extra-credit in this class.
+- There is no extra credit in this class.

 - Appointments: I welcome students to contact me by email with questions or email me to make an appointment with me to meet on campus (MMC, for South Florida residents) or via Skype (for remote students).